sudarshanmhasrup/localina/readme.md

 Localization is one of the most important aspects of the user experience when building software that supports inclusivity by allowing users to use your software in their preferred language.
-Compose Multiplatform supports localization out of the box, but changing the locale in real time is a bit trickier and requires writing a lot of boilerplate code, which is also challenging to understand. `Localina` is a Compose Multiplatform library that enables real-time localization of your Compose Multiplatform-powered app with an easy-to-use API.
+Compose Multiplatform supports localization out of the box, but changing the locale in real time is a bit trickier and requires writing a lot of boilerplate code, which is also challenging to understand. `Localina` Is a Compose Multiplatform library that enables real-time localization of your Compose Multiplatform-powered app with an easy-to-use API.

 ### Installation guide